GKM sheaves and nonorientable surface group representations: GKM theory

-We now consider a class of $T$-manifolds introduced by Guillemin-Holm \cite{gh} in the context of Hamiltonian actions on symplectic manifolds.
-By our definition, a \textbf{GKM manifold with nonisolated fixed points} is a closed $T$-manifold $X$, all of whose fixed point components are homeomorphic to a fixed reference space $F$, with GKM-graph $\Gamma_X = (\V,\E,I,\alpha)$ such that for each nondegenerate edge $E$ with (necessarily distinct) vertices $V_s$, $V_t$, there exists a commutative diagram:
+Monodromy sheaves were inspired by work of Guillemin-Holm \cite{gh} in the context of Hamiltonian actions on symplectic manifolds.
+A \emph{GKM manifold with non-isolated fixed points} is a closed $T$-manifold $X$, all of whose fixed point components are homeomorphic to a fixed reference space $F$, with GKM-graph $\Gamma_X = (\V,\E,I,\alpha)$ such that for each nondegenerate edge $E$ with (necessarily distinct) vertices $V_s$, $V_t$, there exists a commutative diagram of $T$-spaces:

 where $\pi_s$ and $\pi_t$ are $T$-equivariant $S^2$-fibre bundles for which the inclusions $i_s$ and $i_t$ are sections.

 \begin{prop} If $\F_{\rho}$ is the monodromy GKM-sheaf on $\Gamma$ with fibre $H^*_T(F) \cong H_T^*(V)$ and $ \rho(E) = (\pi_s \circ i_t)^*$ then $\F_{\rho} \cong \F_X$. \end{prop} \begin{proof} The isomorphisms $\F_{\rho}(U_V) \cong H_T^*(F) \cong \F_{X}(U_V)$ at vertices is clear from the definition.
 The isomorphism follows from the Thom isomorphism for the sphere bundle $\pi_s: E \rightarrow V_s\cong F$.
 That the restriction maps match up is an easy exercise. \end{proof}